sarahbaker/www.bakertunes.com/songs/thankful-for-this-new-day.md

 ---
 layout: page
 category: songs
-title: So Thankful For This New Day
+title: Thankful For This New Day
 tags:
   - Upbeat
   - 2-part